 The Correct IR Wavelengths

 Number plates are often made with retro-reflective materials designed to reflect IR radiation.
 Infrared light is also ideal for this application as it is invisible to the human eye and won’t distract drivers.
-Licence plates differ from one geographic region to another and for this reason the customer wanted the product in several different wavelengths.
+License plates differ from one geographic region to another and for this reason the customer wanted the product in several different wavelengths.
 870 nanometer (nm) is the most suitable wavelength for ANPR systems in Europe.
 However, in the United States, where license plate regulations vary by region, alternative IR wavelengths e.g. 940 nm, are sometimes found to be more suitable for use.
 ProPhotonix developed solutions to provide output wavelengths of 810nm, 870nm and 940nm.

 Delivering enough intensity for a 25m range

 To achieve established accuracy and reliability standards, the customer required illumination components to provide adequate illumination over a 15-25 meter (m) working range.
-To maximize source intensity, ProPhotonix designed a chip-on-board (COB) array consisting of tightly spaced, high intensity LEDs and beam shaping.
+To maximize source intensity, ProPhotonix designed a Chip-on-Board (COB) array consisting of tightly spaced, high-intensity LEDs and beam shaping.

 Enabling a Compact IR Illuminator

 An additional requirement was for an illuminator for both mobile and stationary ANPR systems.
 The customer required a compact form factor, confined by the small size of the system.
 In addition, as IR light is retro-reflected by target number plates, the gain factor of the system camera is maximized by aligning the camera and IR source as closely as possible, further restricting the mechanical design of the solution.